 4. Sleep and energy levels

 Getting the right amount of nutrients and calories will help you stay energised due to its ability to promote restful sleep.
 If you find yourself feeling sluggish, It could be a sign of either a distinct lack of calories and/or nutrients, driving your body into “starvation mode” which hampers its restorative capabilities.

 Your bowel movements reflect whether you are getting sufficient fibre from your diet, so if you find yourself being constipated, load up on more fruits and vegetables to get your digestive system going.

-While these five indicators of a nutritious diet may give your a decent idea on how to go about achieving your nutrition goals, there's no real need to go about it by your lonesome.
-Getting the help of a certified nutritionist can help improve your odds of success while avoiding the common pitfalls.
+While these five indicators of a nutritious diet may give your a decent idea of how to go about achieving your nutrition goals, getting the help of a certified nutritionist can help improve your odds of success while avoiding the common pitfalls.

 Why you should consider seeing a nutritionist

 • Advice and meal plans